Moharam Asheri

-Moharam Asheri (محرم عاشری, born 29 April 1959) is a retired Iranian midfielder who played for Iran national under-20 football team in 1977 FIFA World Youth Championship.
+Moharam Asheri (محرم عاشری, born 29 April 1959) is a retired Iranian forward who played for Iran national under-20 football team in 1977 FIFA World Youth Championship.
 He was formerly played for Esteghlal Tehran.

 Goal in Derby

 In the Tehran derby on 7 May 1977 between Taj (now known as Esteghlal) and Persepolis, Moharam Asheri scored a goal on the 45th minute to give Taj the lead.
 In final minutes, Hassan Rowshan scored second goal on the 84th minute and Saeid Maragehchian scored third goal on the 88th minute.
-The game finished 3-0.
+The game finished 3–0.